 The irrigation outlet works are in the south abutment of the South Dike and consist of a circular tunnel 11 feet in diameter from inlet to centerline of the South Dike.
 The tunnel length is 338 feet with a horseshoe tunnel 22 feet wide by 15.5 feet high from centerline to outlet gatehouse, containing two 90-inch diameter steel conduits.
 The two conduits contain 6 by 7-foot slide gates on each, in the outlet gatehouse.
 The irrigation outlet works release water into the Conchas Canal that runs for approximately 84 miles to the east.
 The canal, constructed by the U.S. Bureau of Reclamation and operated by the Conservancy, has an initial capacity of 700 cubic feet per second.
 The secondary Hudson Canal is 26 miles long.

-Photo 6-1 Conchas Dam Irrigation Outlet Works (note: pumping water is no longer feasible at Conchas Lake.
+Photo 6-1 Conchas Dam Irrigation Outlet Works (Photo taken by R.A.
+Buchhagen August 26, 1975) (Note: pumping water is no longer feasible at Conchas Lake.
 Water is made available through gravity flow).

 6.2 BLUE-FOOTED BOOBY